l-tang/MatFact/README.md

 # MatFact
-Package including the implementation of matrix factorization for recommender system
+Module including the implementation of matrix factorization for recommender system